nik-ez/snowiq-docs/soc-event-management.md

 ## Event Archivation

-Once the Event has been completed to the Admin's specifications, the Event can be closed out by clicking the 'Archive' button, as shown below.
+Once the Event has been completed to the Admin's specifications, the Event can be closed by clicking the 'Archive' button, as shown below.
 Archiving officially closes the Event in the system and allows activation of another event.

 If there are active assignments, the system will prompt with a warning as shown below.
 If the user clicks 'Archive' on this prompt, the system, in addition to closing out the Event, will close out and mark as 'completed' all outstanding phases and assignments that were still in progress.